Illumina/NirvanaDocumentation/docs/core-functionality/canonical-transcripts.md

 A few years ago, the guys over at Golden Helix wrote an excellent post about the pitfalls and issues surrounding the identification of canonical transcripts: [What’s in a Name: The Intricacies of Identifying Variants](https://blog.goldenhelix.com/whats-in-a-name-the-intricacies-of-identifying-variants/).
 :::

-In Illumina Annotator, we wanted to identify an algorithm for determining the canonical transcript and apply it consistently to all of our transcript data sources.
+In Nirvana, we wanted to identify an algorithm for determining the canonical transcript and apply it consistently to all of our transcript data sources.

 ## Known Algorithms